Hughes Airwest Flight 706: Aftermath

-Congressmen Sherman P. Lloyd (R-Utah) and Henry S. Reuss (D-Wis) both decried the actions of the Marine jet fighter, which media at the time indicated had been "stunting" prior to the collision.
+Congressmen Sherman P. Lloyd (R-Utah) and Henry S. Reuss (D-Wis) both decried the actions of the Marine Corps jet fighter, which media at the time indicated had been "stunting" prior to the collision.
 In actuality, the 360° aileron roll maneuver the fighter pilot executed was to observe any air traffic above or below the aircraft.
 Lloyd said that military aircraft should be required to establish contact with air traffic controllers when entering high-traffic air corridors and around airports, while Reuss advocated the complete ban of military aircraft from any high-traffic civilian air corridors.
-Senator Frank Moss (D-Utah) sponsored a bill in December 1971 that would have required the installation of anti-collision gear on all aircraft by 1975.
+Senator Frank Moss (D-UT) sponsored a bill in December 1971 that would have required the installation of anti-collision gear on all aircraft by 1975.

 VFR and the "see and avoid" doctrine faced sharp criticism in the press.
 Oscar M. Laurel, a member of the National Transportation Safety Board (NTSB) team investigating the crash, was widely quoted saying that now "may be a good time to take another look" at VFR flights near metropolitan areas.

 The validity of the "see and avoid" doctrine as a safe means of aircraft navigation was a point of contention between the NTSB and the Federal Aviation Administration (FAA).
-The NTSB had faulted the doctrine in several earlier collisions, including the 1969 collision of Allegheny Airlines Flight 853 with a privately owned Piper PA-28 and the 1967 collision of Piedmont Airlines Flight 22 with a privately owned Cessna 310.
+The NTSB had specifically faulted the deficiencies and failures in the FAA doctrine in several earlier collisions, including the 1969 collision of Allegheny Airlines Flight 853 with a privately owned Piper PA-28 and the 1967 collision of Piedmont Airlines Flight 22 with a privately owned Cessna 310.
 The FAA rebutted these findings and insisted that, regardless of the mode of operation, it is the duty of the aircraft pilot to be aware of any aircraft in his immediate vicinity.

 In March 1971, the NTSB released a report summarizing the findings of a study of midair collisions.
 The report indicated that 204 of 396 fatalities in U.S. jetliner crashes since 1967 had occurred in mid-air collisions.
 Additionally, near-miss situations involving jetliners occurred on average at least once per day, with the Los Angeles and New York areas noted as being especially high-risk.
 Finally, the report noted that the current trend in air casualties indicated that a further 528 people would die in mid-air collisions during the following ten years.
 These figures did not include the casualties from Flight 706.